hack4tahsin/hack4tahsin.github.io/README.md

 ## Introduction

 Hi, I am Tahsin Ahmed and this is my portfolio.
-I am a computer programmer.
-I care about the security of your information.
-Also, I love to design new algorithms to solve problems.
-However, I am also a voracious reader, a representative of people, and a non-stop learner.
+I am known as the founder of Cyberengine and a computer enthusiast.
+I love to do research and design new algorithms to solve problems.
+Also, Kacchi-biryani is my cup of tea because it fuels me to think.
+However, I am a voracious reader, a representative of people, and a non-stop learner.

 Visit the link to know me more https://www.hack4tahsin.com